orblivion/ntfy/.sandstorm/README_DETAILS.md

 * What about "deleted" data in the browser UI?
 Does that use a browser cache that auto expires? or does ntfy handle the deletion?
     * If ntfy handles it, we're in trouble.
 Need to inform user I guess.
 Or, just axe the whole "test notifications" thing.
     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.

+# Test

+To learn about the system and/or to validate before release.
+In particular, if we make a big change like starting to use Caddy, or adding Websocket support (assuming we don't have it on day one), that the behavior stays the same.
+And we should test these with websockets and with the other kind of connection.

+* Do websocket-based connections work at all?
+* Server security and performance testing (mostly not necessary until we add the Admin API)
+    * Make sure API response time from a sleeping grain is low
+    * Make sure curl $API/$ADMIN URLS don't give me the admin
+    * Make sure I can't somehow get the offer template via the API.
+Try opening it in a browser to see.
+        * Don't forget that we're not calling Sandstorm at the root URL.
+Does that matter though?
+        * I think it makes requests to parent though.
+* See what happens if I use multiple API URLs.
+    * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
+Or will it be a different topic per phone?
+    * If I use it for scripts, will it be okay?
+    * If I change the "default server" on Android to a new API URL, will all the topics (UnifiedPush and otherwise) continue to work okay?
+(This is sort of an Android app issue)
+    * If something goes wrong, put in some language that we should avoid using different API URLs (which SUCKS UI-wise since it never shows the same one twice)